epiccastle/clojuressh/README.md

 This library when loaded into babashka acts as a shim to the bbssh pod.
 Thus you can refer to this in your `bb-deps.edn` and use it like you would in clojure, allowing you to write one codebase that will run on both clojure and babashka.
+You can also refer to it in your clojure `deps.edn` or `project.clj` and use it the same way.

 ## Coordinates